-Granted, the Sport isn’t as roomy as a regular Range Rover due to its slinkier shape, but there’s enough room in the back for three adult passengers to sit comfortably.
+The Sport isn’t as roomy as a regular Range Rover due to its slinkier shape, but there’s enough room in the back for three adult passengers to sit comfortably.
 For a bit (well, quite a lot) more cash, you can also specify two more seats that fold up electrically from the boot floor.
-However, they’re very tight on space, so anyone bigger than a small child will struggle to get comfy, and getting in and out takes some major dexterity as well.
+However, they’re very tight on space, so anyone bigger than a small child will struggle to get comfy, and getting in and out will require you to be skilled in amateur gymnastics as well.
 Obviously, travelling seven-up will make your boot a lot smaller, but in five-seat mode, it’s absolutely massive.
-Unfortunately, the Sport doesn’t get the same handy split tailgate as the normal Rangey.